Geography of Mesoamerica: Centroamerica

 The area known as Centroamerica occupies the Pacific coasts of El Salvador, Honduras, Nicaragua, and the Nicoya Peninsula in Costa Rica.
 The climate of this region is tropical, with important geological activity, and includes the great Mediterranean lakes of Central America: Lake Nicaragua and Lake Managua.
 As in the case of the northern region, Centroamerica formed part of the Mesoamerican world only temporarily.
 It is customary to count the Centroamerican peoples as part of the transition zone between the Andean world and Mesoamerica.
 Their first contact with the center of Mesoamerica occurred in the Preclassic period, as indicated by the Olmec influence in the area.
 However, in the Classic period relations were interrupted and Centroamerica received significant cultural influences from the Colombian Altiplano.
 The development of metallurgy in Centroamerica, for example, occurred much earlier than in the rest of Mesoamerica.
-During the Postclassic period, the area was again part of the Mesoamerican sphere, as Pipil and Nicarao people, both speakers of Nawat, migrated to this area during the time of the Toltec Empire.
-Speakers of Subtiaba and Mangue are also thought to have migrated to the area from Mesoamerica proper, though the circumstances of such a migration remain unclear.
+During the Postclassic period, the area was again part of the Mesoamerican sphere, as Pipil and Nicarao people, both speakers of Nawat, migrated to this area during the time of the Toltec Empire, starting perhaps as early as 900 CE.
+Speakers of Mangue and Subtiaba are also thought to have migrated to the area from Mesoamerica proper, circa 800 and 1200 CE respectively.